state-spaces/s4/README.md

 ## Citation
-If you use this codebase, or otherwise found our work valuable, please cite the S4 paper and [other relevant papers](models/README.md#citations)
+If you use this codebase, or otherwise found our work valuable, please cite S4 and [other relevant papers](models/README.md#citations).

 ```
 @inproceedings{gu2022efficiently,